 morph:baseType is used for coindexing a base form, an inflection rule and the forms generated by the rule from the respective base in cases in which the inflectional paradigm of a single lexical entry involves different bases, e.g., stems.

 For instance, for Latin verbs, in addition to the citation form, dictionaries also record “principal parts” – i.e., a set of forms from which the full paradigm of a lexeme can be inferred.
-E.g., the entry for rumpo in the Lewis and Short dictionary lists the forms: - rumpo, displaying the present stem rump-, from which other forms displaying the present stem can be inferred; - rupi, displaying the perfect stem rup-, from which other forms displaying the perfect stem can be inferred; - ruptum, displaying the so-called third stem rupt-, from which other forms displaying the third stem can be inferred;
+For example, the entry for rumpo in the Lewis and Short dictionary lists the forms:

 Note that the inflection rules operating on the perfect and third stem are not only connected to the inflection class of rumpo, but also other ones, as they are valid across conjugations.
 By applying these rules, the following forms can be generated:

 This was introduced for modelling stem alternations.
-In this definition, we assume that we have one lexical entry for each stem variant, so that an inflection rule whose baseType doesn’t match of its lexical entry doesn’t fire.
+In this definition, we assume that we have one lexical entry for each stem variant so that an inflection rule whose baseType doesn’t match if its lexical entry doesn’t fire.

 Word Formation